yawetse/getperiodic/README.md

 ### **Via the API & Widgets**

 The power comes from using the API to embed feeds into your apps or other web sites.

+## License

+GetPeriodic is free to use, if you plan on modifying for commercial purposes, please contact info@pluurl.com